 Other income under the PIT Law is deemed to include all other taxable income realised by physical persons that is not mentioned above.
 This category especially includes the income generated by e-commerce through specialised Internet pages, Internet marketing services, amount of unused financial aid, amount of unused donations, trade shortages not caused by extraordinary events (theft, fire, or other natural disasters), which are not at the expense of the responsible person's salary, as well as income generated from the sale of usable solid waste.

 The tax base for the income generated from sale of usable solid waste is the gross income realised decreased by 50%.
-Until the end of 2020, other incomes are taxable at the 10% flat tax rate, applied on the gross income received.

 Tax exempt income, such as certain employment related expenses, awards, scholarships, damages, alimony, certain types of interest, etc., is exhaustively listed in the PIT Law.